Pope for Planet Purpose Climate Lab

 Purpose Climate Lab conducted thorough research and polling to identify the narrative and messengers that Catholic millennials found most compelling.
 By developing social media toolkits, delivering trainings and creating engaging content for a millennial audience, Purpose Climate Lab framed the story and reached millions of young Catholics who otherwise may have been disengaged from a traditional Encyclical.

-Purpose Climate Lab provided innovation micro grants of $148,000 to Global Catholic Climate Covenant and Franciscan Action Network to bring together global partners for a messaging and social media training delivered by the Purpose Climate Lab.
+Purpose Climate Lab provided innovation micro grants of $148,000 to bring together global partners for a messaging and social media training delivered by the Purpose Climate Lab.

 Theory of Change